 The Consumer Prices Index (CPI) is a measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to revalue your pension account in the April following the end of every Scheme year when you are an active member.
+This is currently the measure used to revalue your pension account at the end of every Scheme year when you are an active member.
 Also, each April after you leave, it is used to revalue your deferred benefits or pension in payment.
 This ensures your benefits keep up with the cost of living.